 It was the statue of Christ the Redeemer, in Rio de Janeiro, Brazil, that inspired the Cardinal Patriarch of Lisbon to build a similar monument.
 The foundation stone of Cristo Rei was laid in 1949 and the monument was inaugurated 10 years later.

-When you visit Cristo Rei you’ll be amazed with one of the most beautiful views over the capital and the monuments of Lisbon.
+When you visit Cristo Rei you’ll be amazed with one of the most beautiful views over the capital and its monuments – make sure you put it on your list of things to do in Lisbon!

 Back to the centre of Lisbon, we had lunch in a typical Portuguese restaurant located in Largo Vitorino Damásio 7.
 We chose two “bitoques” (a typical Portuguese steak dish topped with a fried egg) and paid only 7,50€ each.
 All included, we paid 21€, which means 35% less than the day before in a tourist restaurant near São Jorge Castle.